HOUSTON — Texas is opening its coronavirus vaccinations to all adults starting March 29.

-About the two vaccines approved in the U.S.:
+About the three vaccines approved in the U.S.:

 - Pfizer-BioNTech COVID-19 vaccine: This vaccine is authorized for emergency use in persons aged 16 years and older.
 This vaccines requires two doses given 21 days apart.
 Clinical trial data shows that the vaccine is 95 percent effective at preventing COVID-19 infection starting seven days after the second dose.
 Individuals will not be considered fully protected until one to two weeks after they receive the second dose.
 Find more information on the CDC's website.